NLESC-JCER/run-cpp-on-web/react/README.md

 }
 ```

 We are now ready to implement the `handleSubmit` function which will process the submitted form data.
 The function will get an event object, similar to the `onChange` of the input tag.
 Normally when you submit a form, the form fields will be sent to the server, but we want to perform the calculation in the browser, so we have to disable the default action with `preventDefault()`.
-We will then construct a module as we did in the previous post.
+We will then construct a WebAssembly module as we did in [a previous post](../webassembly/README.md).

 ```jsx
 function handleSubmit(event) {